metas-mk/100-days-of-code/r2-log.md

   - ```State``` must be initialized when a component is created
   - Never do direct assignment to state (besides initialization), always use setState
   - don't use heavy calculations in render method (is called a lot and shall remain performant)

+#### Conditional rendering in React
+- using if statements in render() method to decide what content shall be returned